ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 ## Isaac Sim Demo
 ![Issac A1](doc/isaac_a1.png)

 We can use this controller to control an A1 robot in Nvidia Isaac Sim.
-This functionality is still under development waiting for the April 2022 Isaac Sim release.
+This functionality is still under development.
+It will work with the next Isaac Sim release.

 ## Gazebo Demo
 ![Gazebo A1](doc/gazebo_a1.png)

 The Gazebo demo relies on the gazebo simulator environment developed by Unitree Robotics.
 However, the official environment is updated to support Unitree's new robots.
-So we provide a custom environment to make sure the version of unitree_legged_sdk be v3.2.
+So we provide a custom docker environment to make sure the version of unitree_legged_sdk be v3.2.

 Also, notice ROS melodic supports up to Gazebo 9 so please use Gazebo version < 9.